-I was recently asked, by two different people, what is my favorite restaurant in Bangkok.
+I was recently asked, by two different people, what is my favorite restaurant in Bangkok, Thailand.
 It’s a stumper, really.
 This is not only because there is still part of me that is intimidated by Bangkok, and its food scene.
 It is mostly because we have focused so much on eating nothing but street food in Bangkok, easily one of the best cities in the world for cheap street eats.
 That’s why we jumped at the chance to take a midnight tuk tuk tour with Bangkok Food Tours, to explore the city at night through some of its most famous street eats in a famous form of transportation.

 Heading Out For a Midnight Tuk Tuk Tour

 We met our midnight food tour group at the Chidlom BTS station just before 8pm.
 Within minutes we were down on the main road, and hopping into the back of our assigned tuk tuk, a makeshift cart pulled on the back of a motorbike.
 Our driver was pleasant, and although we sat in some traffic at the start, he soon began to pick up speed, taking corners on a rail, where at times I thought I would fall out the side.
 Luckily, there was a net up to prevent that from happening.
 I did not care, I was excited to be exploring the city in a new way.

 The goal of the midnight tuk tuk tour was two fold: 1) explore Bangkok at night; and 2) to track down the best local eats, and that is just what we got from Bangkok Food Tours.
 I was not sure which part I was most excited for.

 Unlike other food tours that focus on small bits of lots of different kinds of food, the midnight tuk tuk tour focused on full-sized portions of classical Thai dishes, some of which we have never tried before, mostly eaten in neighborhoods we have never been to before either, and all done at night.